libdither/libdither/ideas/dither/self-defining-structures.md

 Self defining structures are pieces of data that link to their own format.
 The workings of this system are heavily dependent on [Directional Trail Search](directional-trail-search.md) and [Reverse Hash Lookup](reverse-hash-lookup.md).

 ## Structures

 Every structure is a piece of binary data that starts with a [Multihash](https://multiformats.io/multihash/).
-A structure is considered valid if the Multihash corresponds to a valid Trait definition and the trait definition correctly defines the structure.
+A structure is considered correct if the format of the binary data corresponds with the Trait definition linked to via the Multihash.

 ## Traits

-The main idea behind self-defining structures is that structures contain a which is the hash of its format definition.
-A format for a self-defining structure is called a Trait and they can be made up of other Traits.
+Traits are what the formats of self-defining structures are called and they themselves are structures defined by their own trait.
+This allows the creation of any type of structure imaginable.

+## Markers

+Markers are the core primitive of adding functionality to structures.
+They mark the interface between the Hashtrait implementation and the data of a structure.
+They tell the implementation what operations a program can perform on a given structure as well as how the data should be interpreted at a base level.

+*Markers are recognized by the program as the sha256-variant multihash counting up from 0.
+They do not correspond to the hash of specific data.* (i.e. the base58 encoding of `TraitMarker` would be `QmNLei78zWmzUdbeRB3CiUfAizWUrbeeZh5K1rhAQKCh51` and `MultihashMarker` would be `QmNLei78zWmzUdbeRB3CiUfAizWUrbeeZh5K1rhAQKCh52`)

+Primitive Markers:
+ - `TraitMarker` - Marks a structure that acts as a trait.
+Also acts as a base trait implementation.
+Allows for implementation to interpret basic trait definitions as well as marking custom traits.
+ - `MultihashMarker` - Marks a multihash.
+Interpreted by implementation as a sha-256 multihash as defined by the multihash specification.
+ - `SizeMarker` - Allows the program to know beforehand the size of a structure.

+Advanced Markers: (WIP)
+ - `GenericMarker` - Marks generic arguments of a trait.
+ - `DynamicSizeMarker` - Marks a structure size calculation program.
+Allows for the implementation to derive the size of a specific structure.
+ - `ValidityMarker` - Marks a structure validation program.
+Allows for implementation to check if a structure is defined correctly as defined by its trait.

+## `TraitMarker` Implementation

+The TraitMarker trait is defined in implementation as a trait like this:

+ - `TraitMarker`
+   - `SizeMarker` - Represents the size of the defined structure
+   - `MultihashMarker` -
+   - `MultihashMarker`

+## Primitive Trait Implementations

+Notice: These trait definitions will have named fields, in actuality, field names are defined through a [reverse-linked](./reverse-hash-lookup.md) trait called a `TraitLocalization` and can be defined in multiple languages.

+From Markers, primitive traits can be created.
+A simple trait could be defined as:

+`Trait: TraitMarker` (The "`:`" represents that the Trait structure is being defined in terms of the `TraitMarker` "structure")
+ - `fields: List<>`

 Traits can also be generic across other traits to apply some functionality (Such as the `Multihash`, `Option`, `List`, or `Collection` traits).